 - The first and most obvious advantage is that these bags are made specifically for difficulties.
 They are durable, providing maximum comfort, and at the same time lightweight and compact enough to be quickly assembled and evacuated in case of any danger.

-- Some emergency bedrolls have supplementary accessories such as a signal whistle, strong cordages, or additional waterproof cover, which can undoubtedly come in handy in extreme situations.
+- Some emergency bedrolls have supplementary accessories such as a signal whistle, strong cordages, or an additional waterproof cover, which can undoubtedly come in handy in extreme situations.

 - In addition to the main purposes, emergency sleeping bags can also be a wind blocker, ground cover, a lining for a tent, and so on.
 This type of sleeping bag has many functions so that it can be used in any situation.